West Yorkshire Metro: Fleet livery

 In 1976 modifications were made to the livery.
 Originally there were three stripes at the sides of the destination box, which wrapped round to the sides and swept down.
 This took time to apply, and a trial was made with one thin line.
 In 1977 the lines were removed and the green area at the skirting of was raised up, so there was slightly more green.
 The other change was the fleet name to MetroBus in 1976, removing the district names.

 On 25 April 1977, the PTE acquired the old-established Kinsley based United Services from WR & P Bingley.
 As well as providing the PTE with more coaching operations, this took it into an area of West Yorkshire where it had previously had no presence.
 United Services was maintained as a separate subsidiary and retained its distinctive blue livery, whilst a new livery of red & ivory was adopted for the PTE's coaches, which operated under the "Metrocoach" banner, with brown added for "Metrocoach Executive".
 Later Bingley's depot received double-deckers transferred from the Leeds District.
 In early 1981 a reorganisation of operating districts was implemented with the East District becoming responsible for the Leeds depots and United Services, whilst the West District took control of Bradford, Halifax, Todmorden and Huddersfield.
-Three new Leyland National 2s were acquired for United Services, in blue livery.